CodeLifter-sys/rapidclip-generator/README.md

 ---

+## **Implemented Features**

+- **Automatic Content Creation**: Generate personalized scripts based on the provided topic.
+- **Audio Narration**: Transform the script into high-quality narration.
+- **Audio Reprocessing**: Reprocess audio files that exceed a specified duration to ensure compatibility with platform constraints.

+---

 ## **Planned Features**

 - **Multi-Language Support**: Enable content creation, narration, and subtitles in multiple languages.
-- **Automatic Content Creation**: Generate personalized scripts based on the provided topic.
-- **Audio Narration**: Transform the script into high-quality narration.
 - **Background Music Integration**: Select local soundtracks to enrich the video.
 - **Relevant Images**: Automatically generate images to illustrate the content.
 - **Visual Effects and Transitions**: Apply zoom, animations, and smooth cuts.
 - **Synchronized Subtitles**: Automatically generate subtitles aligned with the audio.
 - **Complete Rendering**: Create the final video ready for publication.
-- **Audio Reprocessing**: Reprocess audio files that exceed a specified duration to ensure compatibility with platform constraints.

 ---